A Q&A with retiring assistant athletic director, Kit Klingelhoffer, who worked at IU for 42 years after graduating from Indiana in 1970.

-Anthony is one of four Assistant Directors of Development, whose efforts are directed toward outreach to current members and cultivating new Varsity Club donors.
-He frequently travels throughout the state and connects with donors via phone and email to answer questions and update individuals on happenings within IU Athletics.
-Anthony also runs the Varsity Club's Courtesy Car program.
+Frequently travels throughout the state and connects with donors via phone and email to answer questions and update individuals on happenings within Indiana Athletics.
+Thompson also runs the Varsity Club's Courtesy Car program.

-Thompson is the IU career leader in rushing yards, carries, points and touchdowns.
+IU's career leader in rushing yards, carries, points and touchdowns.
 At one time, Thompson held NCAA records for both rushing yards in a game and career touchdowns.
-He is also the only athlete in IU history to have his jersey retired.
+He is also the only athlete in Indiana history to have his jersey retired.

-He played four years in the National Football League with the LA Rams and the Phoenix Cardinals and was inducted into the National College Football Hall of Fame in 2007.
+Played four years in the National Football League with the Los Angeles Rams and the Phoenix Cardinals and was inducted into the National College Football Hall of Fame in 2007.

-Thompson spent five years as an IU football assistance coach prior to joining the Varsity Club in 2002.
-In addition to the Varsity Club, Anthony is also a pastor at The Lighthouse Church in Bloomington.
+Spent five years as a Hoosiers football assistant coach prior to joining the Varsity Club in 2002.
+In addition to the Varsity Club, Thompson is a pastor at The Lighthouse Church in Bloomington.

-He and his wife, Dr. Lori Thompson, are the parents of three children: Anthony II, Ciara, Jacob and Monteka Flowers-Pegue, who is married to Nick Pegues.
+Anthony and his wife, Dr. Lori Thompson, are the parents of four children, Anthony II, Ciara, Jacob and Monteka Flowers-Pegue, who is married to Nick Pegues.